 Together with his wife Nikki, Dan is the owner and cider maker of Tandem Cider in Northern Michigan.
 The intention at Tandem Ciders is to produce ciders that reflect the beauty of the apple.
 You can listen to Dan’s CiderChat episode to learn more about his cider philosophy.
 He joined the USACM board of directors in 2017.
 Dan represents the Midwest region for USACM.
 States include: IA, IL, IN, MI, MN, MO, OH, WI, KY

 You can reach Dan by email.

 Marcus joined Tieton Cider Works in 2010 as the cider operations manager, orchard manager and cider maker.
 He is a fourth generation farmer in the Yakima Valley of Southern Washington.
 He is a former board member of the Northwest Cider Association.
 He joined the USACM board of directors in 2017.
-Marcus is the representative for our Northwest Region: OR, WA, ID, AK, HI You can reach him via email.
+Marcus is the representative for our Northwest Region: OR, WA, ID, MT, AK, HI You can reach him via email.